the-turing-way/the-turing-way/book/website/reproducible-research/open/open-hardware.md

 OSH projects emerge as **a response to a concrete need**,  which is reflected in the project lifecycle.
 For example, you may need to process lots of samples, or to measure a parameter you were not considering before, or to take measurements outside of the lab.
 With the analyzing of your need, your OSH project starts.
-It is advisable to scope the project at this point (see project scope chapter, In preparation).
+It is advisable to scope the project at this point, maybe looking for similar project one can join, instead of starting a new one.
 It may indeed be useful to draw a roadmap, look and find future users, contributors and manufacturers (who may have complementary skills to yours), and decide for a license.
 It is reasonable to invest quite a lot of time in looking for similar projects.
 OSH are often difficult to find and comprehend, but finding projects may save you a lot of time and hassle.